muw78/amazon-ads-api-connector/readme.md

 ## Dependencies

-This code depends on the `requests` library, which is not included in the standard library, but will be installed automatically when you install the `amazon-ads-api-connector` package.
+This module depends on the `requests` library, which is not included in the standard library, but will be installed automatically when you install the `amazon-ads-api-connector` package.